Claude Corea

 Sir George Claude Stanley Corea, KBE (29 January 1894 – 2 September 1962) was a Sri Lankan politician and diplomat.
 Former President of the United Nations Security Council, he had served as the Ceylonese Minister of Labour, Industry and Commerce, the Ceylonese Ambassador to the United States, the Ceylonese High Commissioner to the United Kingdom and the Ceylonese Representative to the United Nations.

 Early life

-Born on 29 January 1894 in the Western seaboard town of Chilaw, to Alfred Winzer Corea, a clerk in the Negambo Land Registry and to Sarah Elizabeth Herat.
+Born on 29 January 1894 in the Western seaboard town of Chilaw, to Alfred Winzer Corea, a clerk in the Negombo Land Registry and to Sarah Elizabeth Herat.
 The Corea family were landed proprietors, who established the Chilaw Association.
 Stanley Corea who was educated at Wesley College, Colombo took over managing the family land holdings.

 Political career

 Entering colonial era politics, Corea was elected to the State Council of Ceylon in 1931 general elections from his hometown of Chilaw.
 During this time he briefly served as acting Minister of Home Affairs in 1933.
 He was re-elected in the 1936 general election and was elected Minister of Labour, Industry and Commerce in the Second Board of Ministers of Ceylon serving from 1936 to 1946.
 He was elected to the presidency of the Ceylon National Congress (CNC) in 1932, 1939 and 1941.
 During World War II, he was of the view that the CNC should not lobbying for "mere constitutional reforms", but should seek transfer of sovereignty to the people of Ceylon.
 He served as chairman of the board of Ministers Sub Committee charged with resolving post-war problems in 1945 and was viewed as a potential first prime minister of Ceylon.